Dominion Atlantic Railway: Creation through merger

-The W&A owned the track between its namesake port towns of Windsor and Annapolis Royal, and had also negotiated trackage rights to operate over the Intercolonial Railway's former Nova Scotia Railway "Windsor Branch" between Windsor Junction and Windsor, as well as on the IRC mainline from Windsor Junction into Halifax.
+The W&A owned the track between its namesake port towns of Windsor and Annapolis Royal, and had also negotiated trackage rights to operate over the Intercolonial Railway's (IRC) former Nova Scotia Railway "Windsor Branch" between Windsor Junction and Windsor, as well as on the IRC mainline from Windsor Junction into Halifax.
 The WCR, on the other hand, operated between Yarmouth and Digby.
 The new DAR thus had a gap in its trackage between Annapolis Royal and Digby, which would otherwise be continuous from Yarmouth to Halifax.
 The gap was eventually closed in the early 1890s with government assistance.

-Although the DAR technically connected to the Intercolonial Railway at Windsor, the ICR rarely operated on this line and left it to the DAR beyond the mainline connection at Windsor Junction.
+Although the DAR technically connected to the ICR at Windsor, the ICR rarely operated on this line and left it to the DAR beyond the mainline connection at Windsor Junction.
 The DAR system also connected with the Midland Railway at Windsor, the Nova Scotia Central Railway (NSCR) and the Middleton and Victoria Beach Railway (M&VBR) at Middleton, and the Halifax and Southwestern Railway (H&SW) at Yarmouth.
 The NSCR and M&VBR were both eventually purchased by the H&SW.

-The DAR also had a branch north of Kentville to Kingsport, the former Cornwallis Valley Railway completed in 1889.
-A westward extension of this branch was started in 1905 on a line formally chartered as the North Mountain Railway from a junction on the Kingsport line at Centreville west to Weston.
+The DAR also had a branch north of Kentville to Kingsport, the former Cornwallis Valley Railway, completed in 1889.
+A westward extension of this branch was started in 1905 on a line formally chartered as the North Mountain Railway, from a junction on the Kingsport line at Centreville west to Weston.
 It was completed in 1914.